 The easy-going state of Hawaii has yet to legalize recreational marijuana, but it was one of the first states to legalize medical marijuana legal in 2000.
-The state has consistently revised their medical marijuana policies, and some believe Hawaii could be one of the next states to enact constructive recreational marijuana policy.
+The state has consistently revised their medical marijuana policies and even decriminalized simple possession, but lawmakers have yet to come close to enacting constructive recreational marijuana policy.

 Recreational Marijuana in Hawaii